Spectrum of p-adic linear differential equations I: The shape of the spectrum: Introduction

 If $ \min_i r_k(\pik{\wac}(z_i))>\nor{d}$ ($\nor{d}$ is the operator norm of $d$), then

-\end{Theo} Note that the proof of this result involves some extra material from Berkovich geometry.
-The other key technique is to provide the relation between the spectrum of a differential module and the spectrum of its push-forward by an étale morphisms (mainly by the Frobenius map).
+\end{Theo} The other key technique is to provide the relation between the spectrum of a differential module and the spectrum of its push-forward by an étale morphisms (mainly by the Frobenius map).

-Now we shall explain how to compute the spectrum if $x$ is a point of a quasi-smooth curve.
-In this case there exists a finite étale morphism $\psi: Y\to W$, where $Y$ is an affinoid neighbourhood of $x$ and $W$ an affinoid domain of the projective Berkovich line $\Pk$ (cf. \cite[Theorem~3.12]{np2}).
-Therefore, by choosing the pull-back $d=\psi^*(S\d)$ as a derivation, any differential module $(M,\nabla)$ over $(\Hx,d)$ can be seen, via the push-forward by $\psi$, as a differential module over $(\h{\psi(x)},S\d)$.

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} recalls all the necessary material from Berkovich geometry.
-In particular we recall some important tools developed in our previous work \cite{Cons}.
+In particular, we recall some important tools developed in our previous work \cite{Cons}.

-Section~\ref{sec:spectr-diff-module-4} is divided into three parts.
-The first one determines the spectrum of differential modules with regular singularities.
-We start by computing the spectrum of $S\d:\Hx\to\Hx$, where $x\in \Ak\setminus k$.
-The methods used for this purpose in the case $\crk=p>0$ differ form those used in $\crk=0$.
-Indeed, if $x\in (0,\infty)$, in the case $\crk=p>0$, the use of the push-forward by Frobenius map is unavoidable, contrary to the case $\crk=0$ where the computation is technical.
-For $x\in \Ak\setminus(k\cup(0,\infty))$, the method is the same, for both cases we use the push-forward by the logarithm map.
-The spectrum of $S\d$ permits to deduce easily the spectrum of any differential module with regular singularities.
+Section~\ref{sec:spectr-diff-module-4} is divided into two parts.
+In the first one, we determine the spectrum of $S\d:\Hx\to\Hx$, where $x\in \Ak\setminus k$.
+We treat separately the case where $\crk=p>0$ from the case where $\crk=0$, and the case where $x\in(0,\infty)$ form the case where $x\not\in (0,\infty)\cup k$.
+Indeed, for each situation we use different methods.
+Assume $\crk=p>0$, if $x\in (0,\infty)$, we use the push-forward by Frobenius map, and if $x\not\in (0,\infty)\cup k$, we use the push-forward by logarithm map.
+In the case where $\crk=0$, if $x\in (0,\infty)$, we compute the spectrum without extra method, and if $x\not\in (0,\infty)\cup k$ we also use the push-forward by logarithm map.
+In the second part, the spectrum of $S\d$ allows us to deduce easily the spectrum of any differential module with regular singularities.
 On the other hand, in the $p$-adic case, we prove that the variation of the spectrum satisfies a continuity property.
-However, in $\crk=0$, the variation is surprisingly not continuous at all.
+However, if $\crk=0$, the variation is surprisingly not continuous at all.

-In the second part, we provide the spectral version of Young's theorem.
-Since in $\crk=0$, the radii are either solvable or small, the spectral version of Young's theorem permits to determine the spectrum of any differential module with non solvable radii.
+In Section~\ref{sec:spectr-vers-youngs-10}, we provide the spectral version of Young's theorem.
+Since in $\crk=0$, the radii are either solvable or small, this spectral version permits to determine the spectrum of any differential module with non solvable radii.
 In particular, we can recover the result of our paper \cite{Azz21} easily and without using Turrittin's theorem.